 USCIS.
-Id. at §22.
+Id. at ¶22.
 While FDNS was headquartered in Washington, D.C., FDNS officers were also stationed in USCIS offices across the country.
 Id.
-Yet, in the initial years after its creation, FDNS had 2 3 only a small number of field officers and little capacity to assist adjudicators.
+Yet, in the initial years after its creation, FDNS had only a small number of field officers and little capacity to assist adjudicators.
 Id.
-Additionally, following 4 9/11, the INS Commissioner had issued a "zero tolerance" policy with regard to mistakes on NS cases.
-Id.
-As a result, USCIS adjudicators in the field feared making the wrong decision on NS cases, and it was common for them to avoid making decisions at all.
-Id.
+Additionally, following 9/11,

 In an attempt to address the shortage of resources at the field level and afford specialized expertise to a growing number of more complex cases, in 2004, FDNS instituted a new policy directing that all cases raising potential NS concerns be sent to Headquarters for adjudication.
-Atkinson Decl. at ¶23.
-This initiative, known as FOCUS, was staffed by a small number of adjudicators who had high security clearances and points of contact at law enforcement agencies.
-Id. at 23.
-However, there were simply not enough adjudicators in FOCUS to handle all the cases with potential NS concerns.
-Id. at ¶24.
-With an insufficient number of Headquarters-based adjudicators, a backlog of cases with NS concerns arose within months.
-Id. at 25.
-To reduce the backlog without compromising consistent outcomes, USCIS needed to disperse case processing responsibilities across a larger pool of officers while ensuring they had a blueprint to utilize and replicate best practices.
-Id.
-In response, USCIS began to lay the groundwork for a standardized process to identify, process, and adjudicate cases with potential NS concerns at Field Offices across the country, which was later formalized under the acronym CARRP.
-Id.
+Atkinson Decl. at \$\\$23\$.
+This initiative, known as FOCUS, was staffed by a small number of adjudicators who had high security clearances and points of contact at law enforcement agencies. \$Id\$. at 23.
+However, there were simply not enough adjudicators in FOCUS to handle all the cases with potential NS concerns. \$Id\$. at \$\\$24\$.
+With an insufficient number of Headquarters-based adjudicators, a backlog of cases with NS concerns arose within months. \$Id\$. at 25.
+To reduce the backlog without compromising consistent outcomes, USCIS needed to disperse case processing responsibilities across a larger pool of officers while ensuring they had a blueprint to utilize and replicate best practices. \$Id\$.
+In response, USCIS began to lay the groundwork for a standardized process to identify, process, and adjudicate cases with potential NS concerns at Field Offices across the country, which was later formalized under the acronym CARRP. \$Id\$.